petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 ## Managing Customer Accounts

-To learn more about how accounts, inviting users accounts, account roles, and more, see below:
+To learn more about accounts, inviting users to accounts, account roles, and more, see below:

 - [Introduction to Accounts](../users-and-accounts/account-management.md)
 - [Creating a New Account](../users-and-accounts/account-management/creating-a-new-account.md)